wren-lang/wren/doc/site/embedding/configuring-the-vm.markdown

 </pre>

-Calling this ensures that your VM doesn't get uninitialized configuration when new fields are added to WrenConfiguration.
+Calling this ensures that your VM doesn't get uninitialized configuration when new fields are added to `WrenConfiguration`.
 Here is what each field does, roughly
 categorized:

 ## Binding